mamedev/mame/docs/source/usingmame/ui.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Each emulated digital input has a single assignment setting.
 For flexibility,
-MAME can combine host inputs (keys, buttons and joystick axes) using logical
+MAME can combine controls (keys, buttons and joystick axes) using logical
 **and**, **not** and **or** operations.
 This is best illustrated with some
 examples: